I used to be so scared of driving that I couldn’t even look at my car parked outside my house. I didn’t drive for seven years. I was too afraid.

 - Use music to boost your mood – play music you love whilst driving and sing along

-- Enrol at a professional specialist driving school
+- Enrol with a professional driving instructor at a specialist school

 - Keep driving – you won’t want to, but aim not to let a week elapse between drives

 Above all, take comfort in the fact that this phobia is much more common than you might think.
 Many of the people you see out driving are just as scared as you are, they’re just masking it better.
-Having a fear of driving doesn’t mean that you don’t drive at all - it could be that you’re scared of certain situations, such as motorways or driving over bridges.
+Being scared of driving doesn’t mean that you don’t drive at all - it could be that you’re scared of certain situations, such as motorways or driving over bridges.

 Therapy or counselling can help overcome fear of driving.
 Visit our therapist directory to find suitable therapists for you